jshemas/workinHard/README.md

 ```

 ### Changing the Code File
-Use the first variable, the following will give you the code from Jack Ryan: Shadow Recruit
+Use the first variable as your code type:
 ```
+workin-hard --code
+workin-hard --css
+workin-hard --html
 workin-hard --jackryan
-workin-hard --html
-workin-hard --css
 workin-hard --js
+workin-hard --node
 workin-hard --react
-workin-hard --node
 ```
+Note: If you don't pass in a code type, it will default to `code` from Jack Ryan: Shadow Recruit.